Easy Brownie Mix Cookies

 Cook Time 10 minutes

-This Easy Brownie Mix Cookie recipe, with white chocolate chips, chewy edges and a fudgy gooey center, is a must-try for chocolate lovers!
+These easy brownie mix cookies, with chewy edges and a fudgy, gooey center, are a must-try for chocolate lovers!

 Ingredients